pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`slime_invaders`

-This example demonstrates how to create a simple game using the Arcade library in Python.
-It covers concepts such as handling sprites, moving sprites as a group, changing textures of sprites, collision detection, firing projectiles, and overall game logic implementation.
-Additionally, it showcases how to set up different game states, create game levels, and manage game elements like shields and enemy movements.
+This Python code demonstrates a basic yet complete 2D game implementation using the Arcade library.
+It takes inspiration from the classic "Space Invaders" game and uses slimes as enemies.
+The code covers techniques such as sprite and texture handling (for both player and enemies), sprite list management, collision detection, and handling player input.
+The game has states, represented by 'GAME_OVER' and 'PLAY_GAME', affecting whether, for example, player movement is allowed.
+It incorporates sound effects for actions like shooting and hitting enemies.
+The game has a scoring system that increases as enemies are shot, represented on the screen.
+The implementation further integrates a shield feature designed from a 2D grid of solid color sprites.
+Unique aspects include making only the bottom-most enemies in a column fire lasers and moving enemies as a coordinated group.

 snow.py
 -------